 Here’s why:

-- 720mm wide — fits through most UK doorways
+- 720mm wide — fits through most UK doorways cleanly

-- British brand with good customer support
+- British brand with great customer support network

-- Strong resale value
+- Strong resale value on the secondhand market

 The Baby Jogger City Mini GT2 Double was a close second — slightly narrower at 647mm, excellent one-hand fold, but less capable off-road.

-The wider lesson.
+The wider lesson

 My daughter’s situation is extremely common.
 Two children close in age, a pushchair that seemed fine in the shop but doesn’t work in real life, and not enough honest information available to make a better choice first time.